tensorflow/tfjs-website/source/tutorials/core-concepts.md

 Layers come in various flavours depending on the kind of operation they do on their input and there are many different kinds of layers available in TensorFlow.js.
 A few examples include, `tf.layers.simpleRNN`, `tf.layers.gru`, and `tf.layers.lstm`.

-## Training

-At the heart machine learning problems is the question of actually _training_ the machine to do some task.
-We typically train a model by giving it input for which we know the desired output.
-During training, we compare the models current predictions with what we expect and adjust the model parameters accordingly.

-The lower level API for this is driven by _optimizers_ and requires manually feeding the optimizer and doing the comparison with expected output.
-The higher level **tf.model** api provides a `fit()` method to train the model that encapsulates all this work.

 ## Memory Management: Dispose &amp; Tidy

 Because TensorFlow.js uses the GPU to accelerate math operations there is a need to manage GPU memory when dealing with tensors and variables.